onnx/onnx-mlir/docs/DebuggingNumericalError.md

   --print-input               Print out inputs --print-output              Print out inference outputs produced by onnx-mlir --save-onnx PATH            File path to save the onnx model.
 Only effective if --verify=onnxruntime --verify {onnxruntime,ref}  Verify the output by using onnxruntime or reference inputs/outputs.
+By default, no verification.
+When being enabled, --verify-with-softmax or --verify-every-value must be used to specify verification mode.
-By default, no verification --verify-all-ops            Verify all operation outputs when using onnxruntime --verify-with-softmax       Verify the result obtained by applying softmax to the output --verify-every-value        Verify every value of the output using atol and rtol
+  --verify-all-ops            Verify all operation outputs when using onnxruntime --verify-with-softmax       Verify the result obtained by applying softmax to the output --verify-every-value        Verify every value of the output using atol and rtol